broadinstitute/CRISPRiTilingDesign/README.md

 4. Choosing gRNAs within each region, e.g. by even selection across the region.
 5. Collating different sets of gRNAs ("subpools") into a single oligo "pool" for ordering

-The repository also includes helper scripts for designing dead gRNAs, selecting protein-coding gRNAs from Brie/Brunello, and annotating gRNAs from previous designers
+The repository also includes helper scripts for designing dead gRNAs, prime editing gRNAs, selecting protein-coding gRNAs from Brie/Brunello, and annotating gRNAs from previous designers.

 Depends on CRISPR design code repository using the MIT specificity score, located [here](https://github.com/EngreitzLab/CRISPRDesigner/tree/master).